Cheese fries: Internationally

-In Ireland, a variation called "taco fries" consists of fresh-cut fries covered in taco sauce and shredded cheddar.
-Piled on top of the cheese are ground beef, tomato, peppers, onions, and various seasonings.
+In Ireland, a variation called "taco fries" consists of fresh-cut fries covered in ground beef, tomato, peppers, onions, and various seasonings.
+This is covered in taco sauce and shredded cheddar.
 Another staple of Irish fast food restaurants, both stand-alone chippers or chains such as Supermac's, is "Garlic Cheese Chips", which consists of chips covered in garlic sauce and cheese, usually cheddar.

 In Bulgaria, a common side dish offered in most restaurants consists of French fries, topped with grated or crumbled sirene.

 In the Netherlands, a dish named 'kapsalon' is served as fast food.
 This consists of fries covered with cheese, salad, and shawarma or doner kebab.
 It is often consumed with large amounts of garlic sauce or chili sauce.